Nadwine/eagle-bank/README.md

 - Passwords are hashed with bcrypt

-- Joi is used to validate incoming request bodieys
+- Joi is used to validate incoming request bodies

 - Prisma includes referential integrity between users, accounts, and transactions